-Zoning District Section # Sigr n Requirement 100,000 400+ 300 7.
+Zoning District tion # Sign Requirement 100,000 400+ 300 7.
 Additional attached signage shall be to a maximum of half of the area all 8.
-A street address sign shall be requir ed at a minimum of 3.5 to six inches in height.
-9. One temporary sign shall be permit ted up to a maximum of 32 square feet.
-10. Businesses located in a C-2 district and located adjacent to U.S. Highway 90 ma have one detached pole sign up to a maximum height of 50 feet in lieu of an allowed monument sign for sites of one acre or larger.
-1. One detached sign shall be allowed i a height of 20 feet.
-However, total h feet if an additional one-foot setbac provided. eight for a detached sign m nay be increased to 30 2.
-A detached sign for developments w square feet in area per tenant up to (h) 3.
-One electronic message sign may be area as part of the primary detached included in the respective detached sign or in the attached sig nage and shall be Industrial 4.
+A street address sign shall be required at a minimum of 3.5 to six inches in height.
+9. One temporary sign shall be permit One temporary sign shall be permitted up to a maximum of 32 square feet.
+10. Businesses located in a C-2 district a have one detached pole sign up to a allowed monument sign for sites of a maximum height of 50 fee 1.
+One detached sign shall be allowed a height of 20 feet.
+However, total h feet if an additional one-foot setback provided. eight for a detached sign m nay be increased to 30 2.
+A detached sign for developments w square feet in area per tenant up to 3.
+One electronic message sign may be allowed up to a maximum of 40 square feet in area as part of the primary detached sign or in the attached signage and shall be included in the respective detached or attached allowable sign area.
+Industrial (h) 4.
 One marquee sign shall be allowed up to a maximum of 30 percent of the allowable attached or detached signage.
 District (M-1) 5.
-One additional detached sign shall b to a maximum of half of the area of restrictions set for the primary detag the primary sign and at the 6.
-Attached signs shall be allowed up to larger developments that meet mini below may have larger attached sigr mum area and setback req 7.
-Additional attached signage shall be a maximum of half of the area allow - 8.
+One additional detached sign shall b to a maximum of half of the area of restrictions set for the primary detac the primary sign and at the 6.
+Attached signs shall be allowed up to larger developments that meet mini below may have larger attached sign mum area and setback req 7.
+Additional attached signage shall be a maximum of half of the area allow 8.
 A street address sign shall be require ed at a minimum of 3.5 to s ix inches in height.
 9. One temporary sign shall be permitt ed up to a maximum of 32 square feet.
 1. One detached sign shall be allowed of a height of 20 feet.
-However, total h feet if an additional one-foot setbac provided. eight for a detached sign m nay be increased to 30 2.
-A detached sign for developments w square feet in area per tenant up to Special Industrial District (M-2) (i) 3.
-One electronic message sign may be area as part of the primary detached included in the respective detached sign or in the attached sig nage and shall be 4.
+However, total hefet if an additional one-foot setback provided. eight for a detached sign m nay be increased to 30 Caratal 2.
+A detached sign for developments w square feet in area per tenant up to Special Industrial District (M-2) (i) (i) 3.
+One electronic message sign may be area as part of the primary detached included in the respective detached I sign or in the attached sig nage and shall be 4.
 One marquee sign shall be allowed u attached or detached signage. up to a maximum of 30 per cent of the allowable 5.
-One additional detached sign shall b to a maximum of half of the area of restrictions set for the primary detag the primary sign and at the
+One additional detached sign shall b to a maximum of half of the area of restrictions set for the primary detac the primary sign and at the